 Specific locations will be decided based on the transportation situation (which might involve car-pooling) of the participants, and will be announced well in advance of a given date.

-Each wander is $40/person.
+Each wander is $40/person for a three-hour walk; each walk is scheduled from 10 a.m. to 1 p.m., though we may ask participants if they’re able to meet at alternative times in some cases.
 There’s a limit of twelve participants per walk, so sign up now to reserve a spot!

-Andy Gricevich is a self-taught forager whose five or six years of obsession have given him the wild food knowledge of an indigenous four-year-old.
+Andy Gricevich is a self-taught forager whose six or seven years of obsession have given him the wild food knowledge of an indigenous four-year-old.
 He’s excited to share that constantly growing knowledge with you, employing the vocabulary of a Euro-American in his middle 40s.

 NOTE: We’re planning for three-hour sessions (not counting travel time, if we get out to Governor Dodge or Devil’s Lake, for example).
 It’s easy to imagine running as much as an hour longer; it’d be a good idea to plan for some time-flexibility.